 No. in figure Name Function 1 LCD display Displays the gas concentration and status.
-2 Power lamp This is the power lamp.
+2 Power lamp Lights up when the product is operating.
 3 Alarm lamp Lights up when a gas alarm occurs.
 4 Fault lamp Lights up when a fault occurs.
-5 Alarm test button Used for adjustment.
-6 ZERO/▲ button ZERO: Used to start zero adjustment in check mode. ▲: Used to select items in maintenance mode, to increment/decrement the reading during span adjustment, and to increment/decrement the reading during alarm testing.
-7 SPAN/▼ button SPAN: Used to start span adjustment in check mode. ▼: Used in the same way as 6.
+(5) ALARM TEST/RETURN button Used for maintenance.
+While being held down, a simulated full-scale concentration is produced.
+Used to return to the initial menu screen.
+6 ZERO/▲ button Used to start zero adjustment in check mode.
+Used to increment/decrement a menu number or setting in maintenance mode.
+7 SPAN/▼ button Used to start span adjustment in check mode.
+Used to increment/decrement a menu number or setting in maintenance mode.
 8 ALARM POINT/ENTER button ALARM POINT: Used to confirm alarm setpoints.
-ENTER:Used to confirm selection items in various modes.
-9 Power switch Power switches for CH1 and CH2.
-10 Selector switch Selects the channel (left/right) to which button operations apply.
+ENTER: Used to confirm selection items in various modes.
+9 Power switch Power switches for CH1 and CH2 10 Selector switch Selects the channel (left/right) to which button operations apply.
 The power lamp lights up orange when selected.
 11) Individual alarm contact output 2 Can be used as gas alarm or fault alarm contacts.
 (Normally used as gas alarm contacts) 12 Individual alarm contact output 1 Can be used as gas alarm contacts.
 13 Sensor terminals Used to connect detectors.
-14) Pump (external output) power supply Power supply terminals for suction type detector pumps or flame detectors (option).
+14) Pump (external output) power supply Power supply terminals for suction type detector pumps or flame detectors (option)